 The first is a GDPR handbook for SMEs themselves, with the aim of pulling together practical guidance and interpretation of the law.
 This handbook will be freely available and published by the project later in the year, the working draft of the handbook is already available.

 The second, is a report with guidance for data protection authorities on setting up dedicated contact hotlines for SMEs.
-This is based upon the experience of STAR II partners – NAIH – the Hungarian data protection authority in running such a hotline through the project, you can consult the draft copy of the DPA guidance.
+This is based upon the experience of STAR II partners – NAIH – the Hungarian data protection authority in running such a hotline through the project, you can now consult the STAR II Guidance for Data Protection Authorities on Setting Up Hotlines for SMEs.

 To make sure that these tools were heading in the right direction, the project hosted a virtual workshop on 3rd of September, to discuss the issues and the draft documents with representatives from SMEs, data protection authorities, SME associations and other stakeholders.